ZiyanZhang98/ZiyanZhang98.github.io/_pages/about.md

 Research Interests
 ======
-I am currently conducting research on the integration of quantum and classical computing information, encompassing areas such as Circuit QED, quantum networks, and quantum information.
+Affiliated with the [Quantum Delta Netherlands Programme](https://quantumdelta.nl/), I am currently conducting research on the integration of quantum and classical computing information, encompassing areas such as theoretical computer science and quantum information.

 Preprints and Publications